Tesla Infotainment MCU Computer Upgrade

 - View Dashcam and sentry mode video recordings in the vehicle.
 (Recording videos is also possible with MCU1, provided that at least AP2.5 autopilot hardware is installed in the vehicle).

-- Display of the side cameras when parking in reverse.
+- Display of the side cameras when parking backwards.

-- Support for 5GHz Wlan networks and LTE mobile communications.
+- Support for 5GHz Wi-Fi and LTE mobile communications.

 - The MCU2 has four times more eMMC memory than the MCU1.
 This means that the problem with defective eMMC modules, as is the case with many vehicles with MCU1, should never occur with MCU2 until much later or during the life of the vehicle.
 In case of a defective eMMC module and a repair by Tesla, the complete MCU is replaced, which is correspondingly expensive.
 Currently, however, a defective MCU1 is replaced by a MCU1 again.